Siyonova/Adops-ai-copilot/README.md

 ## 🧠 What It Does

 Users can ask questions like:

-> “Why is CAMP005 performing badly and what should we do?”
+> *“Why is CAMP005 performing badly and what should we do?”*

 The platform then:

-1. Retrieves campaign KPI records and support-ticket evidence
+1.  **Retrieves** campaign KPI records and support-ticket evidence.
-2. Uses vector search (FAISS) to find relevant context
+2. Uses **vector search (FAISS)** to find relevant context.
-3. Sends grounded context to Gemini LLM
+3. Sends grounded context to **Gemini LLM**.
-4. Returns structured recommendations with evidence
+4. Returns **structured recommendations** with evidence.

 ---

 ## ⚙️ Core Features

 ### 📊 Analytics Dashboard

-- CTR, CPC, Conversion Rate, ROAS tracking
+* CTR, CPC, Conversion Rate, and ROAS tracking.
-- Campaign health scoring
+* Campaign health scoring & at-risk detection.
-- At-risk campaign detection
-- Spend analysis & KPI cards
+* Spend analysis via interactive KPI cards.

 ### 🤖 AI Troubleshooting Copilot

-- Real Gemini LLM responses
+* Real-time Gemini LLM responses.
-- Retrieval-Augmented Generation (RAG)
+* Retrieval-Augmented Generation (RAG) for factual grounding.
-- Evidence-backed recommendations
-- Executive summaries + root cause analysis
+* Executive summaries + Root cause analysis.

 ### 📄 Executive Reporting

-- Downloadable PDF performance report
+* Downloadable PDF performance reports.
-- Business-ready summaries for stakeholders
+* Business-ready summaries for stakeholders.

 ### ☁️ Deployment

-- Frontend hosted on Vercel
+* **Frontend:** Hosted on Vercel.
-- AI backend hosted on Hugging Face Spaces
+* **Backend:** Hosted on Hugging Face Spaces.

 ---